NCERT Solutions For Class 10 Science Chapter 11 Electricity

 Resistance is inversely proportional to the area of the cross-section.

-The thicker the wire, the more cross-sectional area, resulting in less resistance and thus more current flows.
+The thicker the wire, the more cross-sectional area, resulting in less resistance, resulting in more current flow.

 Answer: